husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ### b. virtual machine running Linux ###

 1. Using <a href="https://www.virtualbox.org/">VirtualBox</a> (or other virtual machine hypervisor) open a <a href="https://files.husarion.com/husarion-vm.vmdk.xz">ready to use machine provided by Husarion</a>

+To make sure all packets are up to date run the following commands in the terminal inside virtual machine:

 ```
-To make sure you have all packet up to date run the following commands in the terminal inside virtual machine:
 >sudo apt-get update
 >sudo apt-get dist-upgrade
 ```

-2. Run that virutal machine, open a terminal inside, and type:
+2. Run the virutal machine, open a terminal inside of it, and type in the following command:
 `sudo husarnet websetup`
-3. open a link that will appear in the web browser:
+3. Open a link which will appear in the web browser:

 <img src="/assets/img/husarnet/husarnet_websetup.PNG" alt="husarnet websetup" style="border:1px solid LightGray">

-4. you will see a web panel.
-Then choose a name for your virtual machine, eg. "ubuntu-vm".
-In section "Join virtual robot" select "None" and click "Add device to your account" button.
+4. You will see a web panel.
+Choose a name for your virtual machine, eg. "ubuntu-vm".
+In the section "Join virtual robot" select "None" and click "Add device to your account" button.
-5. Now on your Husarion cloud account you should see two unasigned elements:
+5. Now on your Husarion cloud account you should see two unasigned elements (your phone and your virtual machine:

 <img src="/assets/img/husarnet/cloud_unasigned_vm.PNG" alt="cloud unasigned" style="border:1px solid LightGray">